 Conclusion:

 Postpartum depression is a common mood disorder that affects many new mothers.
 The symptoms of PPD can vary, and it is essential to seek help if you are experiencing any of the symptoms mentioned above.
 With the right treatment and support, women with PPD can recover and enjoy motherhood.
-If you or someone you know is struggling with PPD, consult a medical professional for early diagnosis and effective treatment.
+If you or someone you know is struggling with postpartum depression, consult the best obstetrician in Kolkata for an for an early diagnosis and effective treatment.

 FAQs